-Hanunó'o writing is used mainly to write love songs or ʼambāhan, and also for correspondence.
+The Hanunó'o script is used to write love songs or ʼambāhan, and also for correspondence.
 About 70% of the Hanunó'o are able to read and write their language, and there is at least one person in each family who is literate.
 The script is also known as Mangyan Baybayin or Surat Mangyan.